MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMSecurityRoleToAdministrativeUser.md

 Permissions defined in a role represent object types and actions available for each object type.
 Configuration Manager provides some built-in security roles.
 You can also create custom security roles.
-For more information about security roles, see [Configuring Security for Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427332(v=technet.10)) on TechNet.
+For more information about security roles, see [Configuring Security for Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/plan-design/security/configure-security).

 You can specify an administrative user or group by name or by ID or you can use the use the [Get-CMAdministrativeUser](Get-CMAdministrativeUser.md) cmdlet to obtain a user or group object.
 You can specify a role to add by name or by ID, or you can use the [Get-CMSecurityRole](Get-CMSecurityRole.md) cmdlet to obtain a role.